ircdocs/modern-irc/_includes/modern-appendix.md

 ### Trailing

-Trailing is _a completely normal parameter_, eccept for the fact that it can contain spaces.
+Trailing is _a completely normal parameter_, except for the fact that it can contain spaces.
 When parsing messages, the 'normal params' and trailing should be appended and returned as a single list containing all the message params.

 This is an example of an incorrect parser, that specifically separates normal params and trailing.
 When returning messages after parsing, **don't return a struct/object containing these variables:**